varshinimv/varshinimv/README.md

  # Hi there, I'm Varshini M V 👋

-Aspiring AI Data analytics

 ---

 ## 🌱 About Me
-BCA Student and aspiring AI Data Analyst with a strong interest in data analytics, business intelligence, data visualization, and developing practical, real-world projects.
+BCA Student and  business intelligence and developing practical, real-world projects.
 ---

 ## 📌 Projects